 Recommend and assist in the implementation of unit goals and objectives; establish schedules and methods for investigators; implement policies and procedures.

-Plan, prioritize, assign, supervise and review the work of staff involved in the criminal investigations unit of the Investigations Division.
+Plan, prioritize, assign, supervise and review the work of staff or task force personnel in the assigned program area.

 Evaluate operations and activities of assigned responsibilities; recommend improvements and modifications; prepare various reports on operations and activities.

-Participate in budget preparation and administration; prepare cost estimates for budget recommendations; submit justifications for staff, material and supply needs; monitor and control expenditures.
+Prepare cost estimates for budget recommendations; submit justifications for staff, material, and supply needs; monitor and control expenditures.

 Participate in the selection of staff; provide or coordinate staff training; conduct performance evaluations; recommend discipline; implement discipline procedures as directed.